Pere Ubu gets through the day Screenshot

 Band meetings are rare events.
 They usually have apocalyptic consequences.
 Hence, the rarity.
 When a band meeting is called everyone knows there's trouble coming.
 In Ubu's history there have been only three or four of them.
 Ubu is organized so as to minimize the need for conversation - no, so as to eliminate as far as possible any conversation.
 This has evolved for two reasons: (1) David doesn't like talking; and, (2) in the early days it became clear to us that if you feel the need to yak on about something (specifically, art) then odds are you don't know what the hell you're talking about.
 (This was carried to extremes by a long-time manager who would send emails to his assistant, sitting next to him, along the lines of, "Next time you go down to the kitchen bring me a coffee please.")

 David Thomas is the day-to-day Project Director.
 He proceeds down a course with greater or lessor band consultation, depending on circumstances.
-As long as more of his decisions are reasonable than fewer then the band allows him to proceed.
-(Historically, this has also been because he is the only band member ever to be in possession of the Nuclear Button.)
+As long as more of his decisions are reasonable than fewer then he procedes, (Historically, this has also been because he is the only band member ever to be in possession of the Nuclear Button.)
 One of the Project Director's responsibilities is to see to it that the Rules are maintained.

 On tour the Project Director acts as Tour Manager.
 Other duties are assigned to band members.
 Guiding principle: the more you do a good job the more responsibility you get assigned.
 Sometimes a band member will perform several functions.
 These are: